kamransadiqali/DataAnalysis/README.md

 # DataAnalysis

-This repository is for the projects I've done for data analysis.
+This repository is for the projects I have done for data analysis.

 # Technical Skills